arthurprevot/yaetos_jobs/README.md

 </div>

 # yaetos_jobs
-This repository consists of data pipelines using yeatos ([github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos)).
+This repository consists of data pipelines using yaetos ([github.com/arthurprevot/yaetos](https://github.com/arthurprevot/yaetos)).
 Such as:
  * Data pipelines to showcase Yaetos functionalities, using wikipedia data.
  * Data pipelines to pull information from Github contributors using Github API.